-This film details the story of Jacqueline Jones who contracted the flu virus last year with serious effects.
-Her son Staff Nurse Jason Jones from Fletcher Ward recounts the story of the effect on Jacqueline and her family.
+This film details the story of Jacqueline Jones who contracted the flu virus with serious effects.
+Her son, staff nurse Jason Jones, from Fletcher Ward recounts the story of the effect on Jacqueline and her family.
 Neither had received a flu jab.

-You may also believe you have more control over a situation than you really do by believing using sterile equipment and washing your hands is sufficient protection enough but the flu vaccine is the singles best protection against flu.
+You may also believe you have more control over a situation than you really do by believing using sterile equipment and washing your hands is sufficient protection enough, but the flu vaccine is the single best protection against flu.

-Without any knowledge of it happening, you could give flu to the patients/service users you take care of and potentially cause severe complications or even death.
+Without any knowledge of it happening, you could give flu to the patients and service users you take care of and potentially cause severe complications or even death.
 A Lancet study indicates up to 77% of people with flu have no symptoms.
 Keeping in mind that even up to one third of influenza deaths are in healthy people as this mortality study indicates.

-There are two factors involved in determining the effectiveness of the flu vaccine.
+There are 2 factors involved in determining the effectiveness of the flu vaccine.
 The first is the characteristics of the person being vaccinated and the second how good of a match there is between the circulating influenza strains and the vaccine itself.
-Professor Paul Cosford, PHE’s Director for Health Protection and Medical Director, said:

 "In recent years, we have typically seen an effectiveness of around 50% (ranging from 25 to 70%).
 Whilst it’s not possible to fully predict the strains that will circulate in any given season, flu vaccination remains the best protection we have against an unpredictable virus."

-The risk of having a serious (anaphylactic) reaction to the seasonal flu vaccine is less than one in a million - much lower than the risk of getting seriously ill from having the flu itself.
+The risk of having a serious (anaphylactic) reaction to the seasonal flu vaccine is less than one in a million.
+Much lower than the risk of getting seriously ill from having the flu itself.
 If you have had a serious allergic reaction (anaphylaxis) to a flu vaccine before, please talk to a clinician before getting vaccinated.
 If you have a serious allergic reaction (anaphylaxis) to hens’ eggs, you should enquire about vaccines with a very low egg content and be vaccinated under clinical supervision.
-The flu jab can’t give you the flu
+The flu jab cannot give you the flu.

 It's impossible to get flu from the having the flu jab because the vaccine doesn’t contain live viruses.
 A very small number of people experience side effects such as aching muscles, but this is simply the immune system responding to the vaccine.

 If you were vaccinated last year, you joined to fight against flu and took an extra step towards excellent patient care.
 Please do the same again this year.
-You won’t be protected against the new strains of flu that are circulating.
+You will not be protected against the new strains of flu that are circulating.